sdkitagawa/SWE-Career-Help/README.md

 1. Take the time you feel you need to restructure and adapt your learning within the programming area, be free and feel good about it.
 2. Don't be shy to comment your code while you are studying so it's clear to you what you're doing, things are made of levels and should scale that way.
 3. Be the person who asks questions, ask lots of questions, gather information and take proper notes accurately and clearly in your notes, be accurate and effective.
 4. During your study sessions, only move on to a new topic when you feel comfortable with something.
-For example if you are studying more about <strong>Data Structures</strong>, stick with it until you feel comfortable and confident about this topic when you feel comfortable you move on to new content.
+For example if you are studying more about <strong>Data Structures</strong>, stick with it by you feel comfortable and confident about this topic when you feel comfortable you move on to new content.
 5. Don't be ashamed of searching for something or just asking someone else about a topic you're not that good! `We are no encyclopedias!`
 <br><br>